-The domestic competition in Australia will begin in July
+The domestic competition in Australia kicked off in July

 Super Rugby AU Schedule Announced